Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: Preliminaries

 \begin{lemma}[Cf.~{ \cite[Lemmas ~2~and~3]{EAQECC-Singleton}}] Consider the $(n+1)$-party system $A^nZ = A_1A_2\ldots A_nZ$, and for a subset $I \subset [n]$ of the ground set denote $A_I = \bigotimes_{i\in I} A_i$.
 Let $1\leq\mu\leq m\leq n$.
 Then, with respect to any state $\rho$ on $A^nZ$,

 where the expectation values in both bounds are with respect to uniformly random subsets $I,J \subset [n]$ of the ground set, of cardinality $|I|=m$, $|J|=\mu$, respectively.

 \end{lemma}

-The following Lemma comes from \cite{EAQECC-Singleton}, but its proof is buried inside the proof of Thm.~6 of that paper, and uses a different notation, so we reproduce it here in full.
+The following Lemma comes from \cite{EAQECC-Singleton}, but its proof is buried inside the proof of Theorem 6 of that paper, and uses a different notation, so we reproduce it here in full.